Pandora raises $480M from SiriusXM, sells Ticketfly to Eventbrite for $200M

 The Ticketfly acquisition was meant to help Pandora develop alternative revenue streams — specifically around events and, obviously, ticket sales — but anecdotally we’ve heard one former employee at Ticketfly describe it as a “technical shitshow.”
 The significant drop in enterprise value between the $450 million that Pandora paid for it, and the $200 million that Eventbrite is paying to pick it up, could also point to that.

-Eventbrite sees the acquisition as part of its own interest in expanding into more events around music.
+For its part, Eventbrite sees the acquisition as part of its own interest in expanding into more events around music.

 “The whole is greater than the sum of its parts, and we see immense alignment and opportunity with this union, especially as we continue to expand Eventbrite’s global footprint in music,” Julia Hartz, CEO and co-founder of Eventbrite, said in a statement.
 “Together with Ticketfly, we will focus our collective energy on further developing our unparalleled solution and superior services for indie music venues and promoters around the world.”

-This is not the first acquisition from Eventbrite to focus on music events: the company earlier this year acquired Ticketscript in Europe for a similar end.
+This is not the first acquisition from Eventbrite to focus on music events: the company earlier this year acquired Ticketscript in Europe to build out that part of its business.

 This deal, in any case, will come at a cost for Pandora.
 Just yesterday, we reported that Pandora and KKR, a private equity firm that had previously agreed to buy $150 million in Pandora Series A Preferred Shares had extended that agreement to allow it more time to close.
 However, there were also rumors that SiriusXM would step in as a strategic investor to acquire a “substantial minority investment in the company”.
 Today’s deal means that KKR will no longer be taking a stake in Pandora, and Pandora will subsequently pay KKR a $22.5 million termination fee.